theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 - learning
 ---

 A couple of days ago, I had a rather interesting discussion with a gentleman.
-Usually, these days, uncles who talk deeply about subjects other than politics or do not parrot noisy journalists are hard to come by.
+Usually, these days, uncles who talk deeply about subjects other than politics or do not parrot noisy news anchors are hard to come by.
 This gentleman was one of these gems---he was interested in the celestial realm.

 While discussing about the celestial objects (and their effects on us), a few minutes into the discussion, he asked me what the shape of the earth's orbit was.
 And, I, without a second thought, said, 'An ellipse, of course.'
 He smiled and asked, 'Are you sure?'
 I nodded matter-of-factly, and he said, 'You are wrong.'